Content on this page was generated by AI and has not been manually reviewed.

 What role should new members start with?

 A common pattern is to give new members a “Pending Verification” or “New Members” role with restricted access.
 Once verified, upgrade them to the standard member role with broader access.
-How To Create User Accounts In Windows Server 2012 A Step By Step Guide
+Learn how to delete messages from your discord server in seconds: fast cleanup, bulk delete, and moderation tips 2026

 How do I train moderators to handle invites correctly?